 With Spring cemented in my mind, I was inspired to make this vibrant, vegetable-filled salad of peas, potatoes, green beans, tarragon and bright mustard dressing.

-Well, this salad makes it practically fool-proof.
+Well, this Green Bean Potato and Tarragon Salad makes it practically fool-proof.
 Not only is this salad loaded with nutrients, it’s also ready in the same time that it takes to prepare a salad.

 The base of this salad is one of my favorite vegetables, mini creamer potatoes from The Little Potato Company.
 Yup, potatoes are a vegetable.
 And, a healthy one at that.
 When they aren’t loaded in sour cream or deep fried; potatoes are actually one of the most accessible, healthiest vegetable picks.
 Fat and cholesterol free, with vitamin C, potassium, B6, magnesium and fiber.